 Modern Foreign Languages

-We also offer support to students with a strong knowledge of other languages, enabling them to sit international examinations to certify their proficiency.
-We have had students in the past sitting Portuguese, Russian, Italian, Korean and Japanese IGCSE and A Levels.
+We fully support those students with a strong knowledge of languages other than English, enabling them to sit international examinations to certify their proficiency.
+Recently, British School of Bucharest students have successfully studied IGCSEs/GCSEs and A Levels in Portuguese, Arabic, Russian, Italian and Japanese.

-Our approach to language teaching stresses the importance of communication in the language - we prepare our students to be successful when using the foreign language in real life situations and when talking to native speakers.
-Since all MFL teachers are native speakers or near native speakers, the students get a large amount of authentic language input.
-Furthermore, regular visits from native speakers to language lessons give the students the chance to apply their skills first hand.
+Our approach to language teaching stresses the importance of communication in the language – we prepare our students to be successful when using the foreign language in real-life situations and when talking to native speakers.
+Because all MFL teachers at our school are native or near native speakers, our students receive a significant amount of authentic language input.
+Furthermore, we arrange regular visits from native speakers to language lessons to give the students the chance to apply their skills more fully.

-When pupils start learning the foreign language of their choice in Year 3, the focus lies on listening and speaking, but they are gradually introduced to the written form of the language.
-Pupils join in a variety of learning activities that provide enjoyment and stimulation, such as games encouraging vocabulary retention, chanting rhyming words, singing songs, role plays, responding to simple stories.
-The methods used cater for all the learning styles: visual, auditory and kinesthetic.
+When pupils start learning the foreign language of their choice in Year 3, our experienced teachers focus on listening and speaking, gradually introducing pupils to the written form of the language.
+Pupils join in a variety of learning activities that provide enjoyment and stimulation, such as games encouraging vocabulary retention, chanting rhyming words, singing songs, role plays and responding to simple stories.
+The methods we use cater for all the learning styles, visual, auditory and kinaesthetic.

-As they progress through Key Stage 2, pupils move from the single word level to the sentence level.
-They learn the core vocabulary to do with topics from their sphere of interest and are able to have conversations about them.
+As pupils progress through Key Stage 2, they move from the single-word level to the sentence level, learning the core vocabulary associated with topics that interest them and that they can enjoy talking about.

-In Secondary School, students are learning to manipulate the language and go beyond a mere imitation towards a more original use.
-Students learn through role plays simulating real life situations, research projects, presentations and interviews with native speakers.
-Cross curricular links with other subjects (History, Art, Geography, Music and Maths for example) reinforce the relevance of foreign languages.
-The focus lies on enabling students to take authorship of their own learning by developing independent learning skills and being aware of language learning strategies.
+In Secondary, students learn to manipulate the language and go beyond a mere imitation towards a more natural use.
+Students learn through role plays simulating real-life situations, research projects, presentations and interviews with native speakers.
+Cross-curricular links with other subjects in the British school curriculum (History, Art, Geography, Music and Mathematics, for example) reinforce the relevance of foreign languages.
+We focus on enabling students to take authorship of their own learning by developing independent learning skills and being aware of language-learning strategies.

 Events outside the classroom highlight the intercultural dimension of language learning.
-Trips abroad (e.g. Austria, Germany, Spain, Italy, Switzerland, France) are organised every year and they are an opportunity to experience foreign languages in action.
-Language Day Celebrations focus on the European Day of Languages (26th September) and raise awareness for linguistic diversity.
-MFL uses Showbie in the Secondary School to offer links to websites for further practice.
-Here are some useful links for language learning:
+Every year we organise trips abroad to provide students with an excellent opportunity to experience foreign languages in action.
+Language Day Celebrations focus on the European Day of Languages (26th September) and raise awareness of linguistic diversity.

 The British School of Bucharest accepts no responsibility for the content of third party sites linked to this site.
 Every effort is made to check these on a regular basis to ensure that all are relevant and appropriate.